cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 The following actions are provided regarding datasets:

 * Allocate a partitioned or sequential dataset
+* Delete a partitioned, sequential, migrated or VSAM dataset
 * Create or delete a PDS member
 * Obtain dataset and PDS member objects by name/pattern and type
 * Read the content of a sequential dataset or a PDS member